-On December 5, 2019, Neurelis Inc. ("Neurelis") filed a complaint against Aquestive in the Superior Court of California, County of San Diego alleging Unfair Competition, Defamation, and Malicious Prosecution related to the Company's pursuit of FDA approval for Libervant[TM].
+On December 5, 2019, Neurelis Inc. ("Neurelis") filed a complaint against Aquestive in the Superior Court of California, County of San Diego alleging Unfair Competition, Defamation, and Malicious Prosecution related to the Company's pursuit of FDA approval for LibervantTM.
 Neurelis filed a First Amended Complaint on December 9, 2019, alleging the same three causes of action.
 The Company filed a Motion to Strike Neurelis's Complaint under California's anti-SLAPP ("strategic lawsuit against public participation") statute on Friday, January 31, 2020, which Neurelis is expected to oppose.
-Neurelis filed a motion for leave to file a Supplemental Complaint on February 5, 2020, which we will oppose.
-A hearing on our anti-SLAPP motion and Neurelis's motion for leave was scheduled for April 24, 2020 but was postponed as a result of court closures in San Diego County, California resulting from the COVID-19 pandemic.
-The parties are awaiting further action from the court regarding a new hearing date.
-We are not able to determine or predict the ultimate outcome of this proceeding or provide a reasonable estimate, or range of estimates, of the possible outcome or loss, if any, in this matter.
+Neurelis filed a motion for leave to file a Supplemental Complaint on February 5, 2020, which will be opposed.
+On February 5, 2020, Neurelis filed a Motion for Leave to File a Supplemental Complaint ("Motion").
+On June 5, 2020, Neurelis filed a Motion for Limited Discovery related to Aquestive's anti-SLAPP motion.